Related Post

 Thanks!

-Tim said in July 15th, 2010 at 4:23 pm
+July 15, 2010 at 4:23 pm

 My dog wouldn’t go near a skunk.
 Or other dogs for that matter.
 She’s a major wuss!

-Tricia said in July 19th, 2010 at 1:44 pm
+July 19, 2010 at 1:44 pm

 Well Tim, I’m glad to hear that, but you just never know.
 I’m not sure where you live, but it’s possible that you could let your dog into your backyard or walk out your front door with her and encounter a skunk … so I figured it’s good to know how to get rid of that awful smell just in case your dog gets sprayed.
 People get sprayed too ..
 I’m pretty sure this formula would work on us as well.